Background

 What do we know about these comic Marvel heroes?
 They transform.
 They are one thing during the day and another thing during the night.
 They are fully human in private and fully inhuman or partly human in public.
 They are in private.
 They are people, just persons with foibles, with fallacies, with shortcomings, with limitations when they're in private, when they're in public, they're heroes, they're saviors, they're rescuers, they're infallible, they're mighty, they're invincible, they're omniscient, they're omnipotent.

-When the narcissist is alone with himself, he experiences, he experiences this inferiority complex.
+So you see the narcissist is a public face and a private face.
+When the narcissist is alone with himself, he experiences this inferiority complex.
 He experiences his lacks and deficiencies and shortcomings.
 He needs input from the outside known as narcissistic supply in order to restore himself.

 Because when he's alone with himself, he's alone with his worst enemy.

+We now think, the new thinking is that all narcissists are compensatory.
 So all narcissists have covert faces.
 Even classic and overt narcissists have covert faces.
 This is the new, the newest thinking about narcissism.

-It's reflected a distant echo in the alternative model of narcissistic personality disorder in the DSM-5, page 767.
+It's reflected a distant echo in the alternative model of narcissism, of narcissistic personality disorder in the DSM-5, page 767.

-Applause.
 Now, conquering hero is Janus, the God with two faces.
 This is the narcissist.

 So he wants to be considered Superman.
-He wants to be considered by everyone as a good person who is out to save and rescue, as someone who is, whose powers are infinite and communal and pro-social.
+He wants to be considered by everyone as a good person who is out to save and rescue, as someone whose powers are infinite and communal and pro-social.
+All narcissists want that, by the way.

-So, but when they're alone, they're insecure.
+But when they're alone, they're insecure.
 They feel unsafe because they never had a safe base as children.
 They are re-traumatized.
 All the old early childhood conflicts, the ancient traumas are provoked when the narcissist is alone, are triggered, and he needs other people to soothe him, to restore a reality testing that is actually grandiose and fantastic.
-He needs other people to reaffirm his grandiose fantasies about himself.
-He needs other people to tell him, yes, you are a genius.
-You are amazing.
-You are a hero.

 And so this is a button.
 This is one of the narcissist buttons.

-And there are two ways of pushing it.
 One way of pushing it is to go along for the ride, to convey, communicate, to the narcissist that he is indeed a savior, a rescuer, all-powerful, amazing, of unique potentialities and capacities.
 X-Men, this is one way.

 By massaging his ego, by catering to his infantile needs for reassurance and reaffirmation and narcissistic supply, you can, of course, manipulate the narcissist or, at the very least, preserve the peace in the relationship, reach a kind of modus operandi within the relationship, which is essentially calm and peaceful and tranquil and long-term.
-A homoheostasis and equilibrium.
+A homeostasis and equilibrium.

 The other way of pushing the button is narcissistic injury or, in extreme cases, narcissistic mortification.
 It's by challenging the narcissist self-perception as a conquering hero by not allowing him to conquer, for example, the somatic narcissist.

-Somatic narcissist needs, desperately needs, subsists on sexual conquests, deny him his sexual conquests, and he disintegrates like a vampire exposed to sunlight.
 Same with the cerebral narcissist.
 The cerebral narcissist needs adulation and admiration and affirmation and applause when he displays like a peacock.
 His intellectual tale is pyrotechnics, intellectual pyrotechnics.
-Denying this supply and he disintegrates as well.

 So the second way of using this button is gray rock, the famous technique which I had not invented, regrettably.
 It's a great technique, possibly the strongest technique, most powerful technique after no contact.